 A heat-cool thermostat is located near the Kool-O-Matic fan.
-It also serves the area LPG furnace.
-In order to activate the fan, the selector switch (at the bottom) must be moved to cool and the temperature lever set so the fan will operate.
+It also serves the area LPG furnace and chassis heater.
+In order to activate the fan, the selector switch (at the bottom) must be moved to COOL and the temperature lever set so the fan will operate.
 The fan will then start automatically whenever the temperature rises above the desired level.